Semaglutide vs tirzepatide for weight loss: which one wins in 2026

 Bottom line

 Tirzepatide loses more weight than semaglutide in head-to-head data.
 Semaglutide is the better fit for patients who do not need maximum effect and who tolerate side effects less well.
-Both are legal under Section 503A patient-specific compounding when prescribed by a licensed provider; both ship pre-reconstituted from Optimal Balance Pharmacy at PeptideRx.
+Both are legal under Section 503A patient-specific compounding when prescribed by a licensed provider; both ship pre-reconstituted from Optimal Balance Pharmacy at RxPepsDirect.

 See all weight loss peptides